You are currently viewing R dplyr Tutorial | Learn with Examples

 1. What is dplyr Package?

 The dplyr package in R is a popular and powerful package for data manipulation and transformation.
 It provides a set of functions and tools that make data manipulation tasks more intuitive and efficient.
-The dplyr, d stands for data.frame, plyr can be read as pliers, which is referred to as a tool to manipulate the data frame.
+The dplyr, d which stands for data.frame, dplyr can be read as pliers, which is referred to as a tool to manipulate the data frame.

 Here are some advantages of using dplyr: